cfgraves/weatherApp/README.md

 Welcome to Its Weather Time!

 This simple app demonstates connecting to a 3rd party api (OpenWeather) to fetch and display weather data based on the zipcode entered.
+To start the application do the following:

+    git clone 'repository link'
+    cd weatherApp
+    bundle install
+    rails db:create
+    rails db:migrate
+    rails s

+At this point you can go to localhost:3000 in your browser to access the application

 Ruby version, recommended to use RVM for Ruby library management